Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Report.md

             row.pop(index)
 ```

-A function that implements the function of removing nodes.
+- To remove a node from the graph:

-- Firstly, check that the incoming index value is greater than the length of the vertex list or less than 0.
-If it is out of specification, throw an exception manually.
+    - Check if the index is valid; if it's out of bounds (less than 0 or greater than the list length), raise an exception.
-- Secondly, the vertex list removes the value at the index, and the edge list removes the list at the index.
+    - Remove the vertex at the given index from the `vertices` list and the corresponding row from the `adj_mat`.
-- Thirdly, iterates through the edge list and deletes the element at index for each list in the edge list.
+    - Iterate through the `adj_mat` and remove the element at the given index from each row.

 5.